apache/hadoop/hadoop-hdds/docs/content/Dozone.md

 ozone freon randomkeys --numOfVolumes=10 --numOfBuckets 10 --numOfKeys 10
 {{< /highlight >}}

-Here is a set  helpful commands while working with docker for ozone.
+Here is a set of helpful commands for working with docker for ozone.
 To check the status of the components:

 {{< highlight bash >}}